Security is essential for any website to provide security, build the trust of visitors, and for better ranking.

 It’s automated, which means you don’t have to spend time creating CSR and send to the CA authority to get it signed.
 It all happens in the background on your web servers.

-Comodo offers free SSL at zero cost for 90 days.
-This is a good fit if you are looking to play around no how SSL works or some short-term project.
+SSL.com offers free SSL at zero cost for 90 days.
+This is a good fit if you are looking to play around to understand how SSL works or some short-term projects.

 Get your free SSL cert issued in minutes with the highest strength and bit encryption.
-All the main browsers recognize Comodo issued certificates.
+All the main browsers recognize SSL.com issued certificates.

 Recently, Cloudflare announced universal SSL is free for all the users.
 That’s right, even if you are in the free plan.
 If you are using Cloud Flare and SSL is not yet activated, then here is how you can do it quickly.